rnd195/text-to-speech-js/README.md

 # A simple text-to-speech website

-This is a simple website lightly styled with [TalwindCSS](https://github.com/tailwindlabs/tailwindcss) containing a `textarea` and a few buttons.
+This is a simple website lightly styled with [Tailwind CSS](https://github.com/tailwindlabs/tailwindcss) containing a `textarea` and a few buttons.
 These elements are used to utilize the Web Speech API to read aloud supplied text.
 Try it yourself [here](https://rnd195.github.io/text-to-speech-js/).

 For my personal use, I filter out all the available languages to show just `en-US`and `cs-CZ` and the default voice is set to *Microsoft Jenny*.
 Feel free to fork the project and change these.